Efficient Conformal Block Evaluation with GoBlocks: Overview of GoBlocks

-Table \ref{tab:derivative-errors} reports percent errors of the \texttt{GoBlocks} derivative approach relative to \texttt{scalar\_blocks} for different parameters.
+\paragraph{Derivative tests: } Table \ref{tab:derivative-errors} reports percent errors of the \texttt{GoBlocks} derivative approach relative to \texttt{scalar\_blocks} for different parameters.
 In this case, the errors are aggregated across $\partial_z\partial_{\bar{z}}F_{+,\Delta,\ell}$ and $\partial_z\partial_{\bar{z}}F_{-,\Delta,\ell}$.
-Although the performance is good, it is inferior to the multi-point approach.
-Increasing the number of derivatives to retain, $n_\text{deriv}$, generally worsens performance.
+At $n_\text{max}=8$, $n_\text{deriv}=21$ derivatives can be supported at high accuracy.
+The error beyond the 21st derivative increases considerably.
+At $n_\text{max}=9$, $28$ derivatives can be reasonably supported.
+Although the performance of the derivative approach is very good overall, it is inferior to the multi-point approach.
+Increasing $n_\text{max}$ while keeping the other parameters fixed allows more derivatives to be captured, but generally comes at the price of worse performance overall.